CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 Notable speed: 100+ (unusually fast, over 5 km/h, can be run away from; feral human, bee, mi-go, zombie brute, zombie predator, jabberwock, manhack)

-Very high speed: ~200 (supernaturally fast, about 10 km/h; moose, zombie hulk, hulking horror, gracken, jabberwock)
+Very high speed: ~200 (extremely fast, about 10 km/h; moose, zombie hulk, hulking horror, gracken, jabberwock)

 Maximal speed: 300 (highest for balance purposes; flying polyp)

 Zombies are a bit faster than "shambling".
 Zombified versions of fast critters will remain fast, but in general the process slows the undead version.
-Further, under no circumstances should a zed be more than 50% faster than base character speed.
-Currently, this means "capped at 150". attack_cost flag should be used for monsters with speeds faster or slower than 100 unless faster or slower attacks are intended
+Further, under no circumstances should a zed be more than 100% faster than base character speed.
+Currently, this means "capped at 200". attack_cost flag should be used for monsters with speeds faster or slower than 100 unless faster or slower attacks are intended

 # Dodge System assumptions: